StanfordAccelerate/StanfordAccelerate.github.io/_pages/current-projects.md

 * * *

-#### 3D CGRA Architecture with Hybrid RRAM-NEMS-Based Interconnect
+#### 3D CGRA Architecture with NEMS-Based Interconnect
 Programmable logic architectures such as FPGAs and CGRAs are extensively used in place of specialized ASICs to accelerate computationally-intensive algorithms.
 However, when compared with ASICs performing the same function, FPGAs typically have 10-40x lower logic density, 3-4x higher delay, and 5-12x higher dynamic power dissipation.
-Most of this overhead comes from the configurable interconnect.
-This work reduces this overhead by using RRAM-based configuration memory that actuates NEMS-based interconnect multiplexers, both of which can be integrated in 3D on top of silicon CMOS logic.
-This work also enables “normally off, instantly on” operation, which is critical for IoT devices with unreliable power sources.
-FPGAs need to load their configuration from off-chip memory on startup, which incurs a significant energy cost.
-This work leverages the non-volatility of RRAM to enable intermittent computing.
+Most of this overhead comes from the configurable interconnect---this work reduces this overhead by using NEMS-based interconnect multiplexers, which can be integrated in 3D on top of silicon CMOS logic.

 **Publications:**

+**3-D Coarse-Grained Reconfigurable Array Using Multi-Pole NEM Relays for Programmable Routing**
+A. Levy, M. Oduoza, A. Balasingam, R. T. Howe, P. Raina
+To appear in *Integration, the VLSI Journal*, October 2022.

 **Efficient Routing for Coarse-Grained Reconfigurable Arrays using Multi-Pole NEM Relays**
 A. Levy, M. Oduoza, A. Balasingam, R. T. Howe, P. Raina
-To appear in *IEEE/ACM Asia and South Pacific Design Automation Conference (ASP-DAC)*, January 2022.
+*IEEE/ACM Asia and South Pacific Design Automation Conference (ASP-DAC)*, January 2022.
+[Paper](https://ieeexplore.ieee.org/document/9712515)

 * * *